 For those looking to start with Handoff, here’s how to setup Handoff on iOS 8 and Yosemite.
 It is a feature that connects iOS 8 and OS X Yosemite in new ways.
 With Handoff, you can start doing something on your Mac and finish it on your iPhone/iPad.
 It’s part of the “Continuity” feature that was demoed at the WWDC 2014.

-Read on to Find out How to setup and use Handoff on Mac OS X:
+How to Setup and use Handoff on Mac

 - A Mac that runs OS X Yosemite (beta, at the moment)